danioxoli/HotSpotAnalysis_Plugin/README.md

 # Hotspot Analysis Plugin for QGIS

-**DEV VERSION FOR PYSAL 2.0 - NB: POORLY TESTED!**

-A QGIS Plugin to perform Hotspot analysis based on the Python Spatial Analysis Library - [PySAL].
+A QGIS Plugin to perform hotspot and cluster analysis based on the Python Spatial Analysis Library - [PySAL].

-The Hotspot analysis plugin associates the **Z-scores** and **p-values** (under Complete Spatial Randomness hypothesis) of the Gi* local statistic ([Getis and Ord, 1992]; [Getis and Ord, 1996]), Anselin Local Moran's I ([Anselin, 1995]) and Local Moran Bivariate ([Wartenberg, 1985]; [Anselin et al., 2002]) for each feature of a shapefile, with an assigned **projected coordinate system** and (at least) an associated **numerical attribute**.
-Output layer allows to indentify spatial hot spots/cold spots) as well as clusters/outliers for the input vector spatial dataset.
+The Hotspot analysis plugin computes **Z-scores** and **p-values** (under Complete Spatial Randomness hypothesis) of the Gi* local statistic ([Getis and Ord, 1992]; [Getis and Ord, 1996]), Anselin Local Moran's I ([Anselin, 1995]) and Local Moran Bivariate ([Wartenberg, 1985]; [Anselin et al., 2002]) for each geometry of a shapefile, with an assigned **projected coordinate system** and (at least) an associated **numerical attribute**.
+Output layer allows to identify spatial hot spots/cold spots) as well as clusters/outliers in the input vector dataset.

-For what it concerns Gi* local statistic, positive and statistically significant Z-score indicates intense cluster of high values (hotspot).
-Negative and statistically significant Z-score indicates intense cluster of low values (coldspot).
+Concerning the Gi* local statistic, positive and statistically significant Z-scores indicate an intense cluster of high values (hotspot).
+Negative and statistically significant Z-scores indicate intense cluster of low values (coldspot).
-With respect to the Local Moran's I (and its bivariate counterpart, the Local Moran Bivariate), Z-scores are translated into quadrant values (q) which depict the presence of clusters or outliers within the dataset.
+With respect to the Local Moran's I (and its bivariate counterpart, the Local Moran Bivariate), Z-scores are translated into quadrant values (q) of the Moran Scatterplot by informing on the presence of clusters or outliers within the dataset.
 Significance is computed, based on user's choice, against normality assumption or using permutations approach.
+By default, the significance level is set to 0.05.
-Please consider the aforementioned litterature references for detailed information.
+Please consider the litterature references included above for detailed information.

-Spatial relationship between point features is modeled using a Fixed Distance Band (expressed with the same unit of measure of the projected coordinate system of the input point shapefile) or optionally using the K-nearest neighboor approach.
-For polygon shapefile analysis, the spatial relation is modeled using queen's case contiguity matrix.
-For more information, please refer to: [Geospatial Analysis - 5th Edition, 2015 - de Smith, Goodchild, Longley]
+The spatial relationship between point features is modelled using a Fixed Distance Band (expressed with the same unit of measure of the projected coordinate system of the input point shapefile) or optionally using the K-nearest neighbour approach.
+For polygon shapefile analysis, the spatial relation is modelled using a queen's case contiguity matrix.
+For more information, please refer to e.g.: [Geospatial Analysis - 5th Edition, 2015 - de Smith, Goodchild, Longley]

 <!---
 Dependency Requirements: